bllizard22/button-case-study/README.md

 ------

 ### Quick start guide
-For quick-check the code described below you can launch `BrandButtonDemo.playground`
+For quick-check the code described below you can launch `BrandButtonDemo.playground`.
+You can toggle `needToUseUIKit` flag to switch UIKit and SwiftUI-wrapper implementations.

 <img width="350" alt="image" src="https://github.com/bllizard22/button-case-study/assets/37974438/b4c36cae-a90b-4851-a28b-7f112ab69a49">